corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 }
 ```

-Note - this named-query is not a sequential named query.
-As a result, we cannot guarantee that there will be no data lost between polls.
-For example, new `PetStates` could have been persisted between polls, so these new states may not be picked up by the next poll, or there may be unexpected side effects.
-To avoid this problem, developers can use the built-in sequential named-queries.
-There will be more support for this in future versions including ability to create custom sequential named queries for durable streaming.
+This is not a sequential named-query.
+As a result, you cannot guarantee that there will be no data lost between polls.
+For example, new `PetStates` could have been persisted between polls.
+These new states may not be picked up by the next poll, or there may be unexpected side effects.
+To avoid this problem, you can use the built-in sequential named-queries.

 ## Appendix

-### PetState
+### `PetState`

 ```kotlin
 @BelongsToContract(PetContract::class)